joereddington/Delores/index.md

 * Clear the stack.
 * Make it easy to come back to.
 * Afternoon Meditation for solid evening.

+# Night time:
+( Put night time in a seperate place because it's something you'll start at a diference place.
+* Most important: go to bed excited for something cool you'll do in the morning.
+* Kitchen
+  * Make sure all the keys are in the right place.
+  * lock up.
+  * Make sure skye is running.
+  * Dishwasher on.
+  * Kettle full for tomorrow
+  * Phone locked away
+* Office
+  * Charging
+    * Laptops
+    * Tablets
+    * Headphones
+    * Use the air tags to find notebook/waterbottle
+  * Pick exciting thing on todo list.
+* Upstairs
+  * Clothes laid out
+  * Clothes boxes sorted
+  * Teeth
+  * Book.
+  * Guess wake up time.
+* All lights off.

 <div>
 <script>